Ayush19-01/GCI-Image-Manipulation/README.md

 ### Steps during the run:
    1) Enter your tinify API key.

-   2) Select a file to be manipulated.
+   2) Select a directory of .jpg format images to manipulate.

-   3) Enter the name of the new file to be saved
+   3) A new directory named as newphotos is made, if it already exists, the same is used.

-   4) Wait for the file to be saved until a message pops on your screen.
+   4) Wait for the files to be saved until a message pops on your screen.

-   5) The new image file is saved in a folder called newfolder of the same directory from where the image is selected
+   5) The new images  is saved in a folder called newphotos of the same directory from where the images were selected

-   6) The output file is highly compresses and of vertical length 300 and changed accoring to its ratio.
+   6) The output file is highly compressed and of vertical length 400 and changed accoring to its ratio.

-   ___* Note that the program supports only .png extensions currently___
+   ___* Note that the program supports only .jpg extensions currently___